4GeeksAcademy/master-javascript-programming-exercises/exercises/07-removeProperty/README.md

 # `07` removeProperty

-## 📝 Instructions
+## 📝 Instructions:

-Write a function called "removeProperty".
+1. Write a function called `removeProperty`.

-Given an object and a key, "removeProperty" removes the given key from the given object.
+Given an object and a key, `removeProperty removes the given key from the given object.

 ```Javascript
 var obj = {